rsksmart/rif-relay-contracts/Readme.md

 1. Modify deployment scripts if needed
 2. Add configuration for your network
-3. Run `npm run deploy` to run deployment scripts
+3. Run `npx hardhat deploy --network <NETWORK>` to run deployment scripts

 ### Generating a new distributable version